sunluelectric/tutorialPython/README.md

 # tutorialPython

-__This tutorial provides tutorial materials for Python as well as a selection of useful and popular toolkit with Python in mathematics, engineering and IT.__
+__tutorialPython provides tutorial materials for the basic Python.
+A selection of useful and popular toolkit in mathematics, engineering and IT that can run on Python is also presented.__

-__This tutorial mainly serves as demonstrations of basic Python programming and some selected functions of the aforementioned toolkit.
-Hopefully it would become a good cheat sheet reference for using the toolkit, but do notice that it by itself alone cannot be used as the complete alternative to university textbooks.__
+__The aim of this tutorial is mainly to demonstrate some basic use cases of Python.
+Some showcases of using the aforementioned toolkit are also given.
+Hopefully, this tutorial would become a good cheat sheet reference for Python users.
+Do notice that the tutorial by itself alone cannot be used as the replacement to university textbooks or licensed training.__

 ---

-Note: The guidance to standard Python programming protocol is given [here](https://www.python.org/dev/peps/) by _python.org_.
-In this tutorial _"pylint"_ is used to standardize the code style of the sample programs.
+Note: Standard Python programming protocol is given [here](https://www.python.org/dev/peps/) by _python.org_.
+In this tutorial, _"pylint"_ is used to check and standardize the code style of the sample programs.
 Instruction to the installation and application of _"pylint"_ can be found under directory _"/Topic0_PythonInstallation"_.

 ---

 ## Table of Contents

-/README.md
+./README.md

-/LICENSE
+./LICENSE

-/Notes
+./Notes

--./REFERENCE.bib # List of references used in the tutorial.
+.-/./REFERENCE.bib # List of references used in the tutorial.

-/Topic0_PythonInstallation
+./Topic0_PythonInstallation

-/Topic1_PythonBasics
+./Topic1_PythonBasics

-/Topic2_PythonIO
+./Topic2_PythonIO

-/Topic3_PythonDataManagement
+./Topic3_PythonDataManagement

-/Topic4_PythonDataVisualization
+./Topic4_PythonDataVisualization

-/Topic5_PythonforMathematics
+./Topic5_PythonforMathematics

-/Topic6_PythonforEngineering
+./Topic6_PythonforEngineering

-/Topic9_ProgrammingSkills
+./Topic9_ProgrammingSkills

 ---